mcnole25/fun-with-numbers/README.md

 # Non-Lists

-### HTML File: all-numbers.html

-This is my notation for writing rational numbers (positive & negative), where we have integers, decimals, fractions, & mixed fractions.

-You can browse through the infinitely many pages, but the table updates every 500ms to avoid excessive lag.

-In page 0, we have the "Special Numbers".
-0 is a rational number included to complete the set.

-Note: The 2 entries: √2, -√2, are both IRRATIONAL.
-They cannot be written as fractions, but I treat the square roots of 2 as special constants, so they're included in my notation.

-Full set: (All Rationals (Q)) Union (All Real Square Roots of 2)

-The list is guaranteed to include every rational number.
-My code goes through all possible sums of a given input, keeps only the simplified fractions, then converts to decimal or a mixed fraction if necessary.

-You can download this file or view it online to start browsing through all the numbers.

 ### HTML File: console-tools.html

 I made a big tool composed of smaller tools!
 Now you can have fun with the Javascript console by generating lists of numbers.